Lohit13/biostar-ansible/readme.md

 ## 2. Overview

 An Ansible deployment suite for various deployment options for Biostar-Central using 'ansible'.
-It contains two provisions for deployment.\s\s
+It contains two provisions for deployment.
-1. Deploying on an AWS EC2 instance using Ansible\s\s
+- Deploying on an AWS EC2 instance using Ansible
-2. An ansible proisioned Vagrant-VirtualBox deployment
+- An ansible proisioned Vagrant-VirtualBox deployment

 For any of the above deployments, cd into the respective directory before continuing.